Erethon/synnefo/docs/install-guide-centos.rst

 The token has been generated automatically during the :ref:`Pithos service registration <services-reg>`.

+The ``PITHOS_OAUTH2_CLIENT_CREDENTIALS`` setting is used by the pithos view in order to authenticate itself with astakos during the authorization grant procedure and it should container the credentials issued for the pithos view in `the pithos view registration step`__.

 The ``PITHOS_UPDATE_MD5`` option by default disables the computation of the object checksums.
 This results to improved performance during object uploading.
 However, if compatibility with the OpenStack Object Storage API is important